neelsoumya/complex_stories_explanations/README.md

 # References

+If you use this work, please cite the following paper:

 1. Banerjee S, Lio P, Jones PB, Cardinal RN (2021) A class-contrastive human-interpretable machine learning approach to predict mortality in severe mental illness. npj Schizophr 7: 1–13.